anthonypanzz/Cloud-Threat-Detection-Security-Audit/README.md

 ## Best Practice:

 - Always enable AWS Config in all regions for full coverage.

-- Pair Config with Auto Remediation (e.g., automatically close open SG ports).
+- Pair Config with Auto Remediation, automatically close open SG ports.

 - Forward Config compliance data to Security Hub for a centralized view.